RoadieHQ/marketing-site/content/docs/integrations/tech-radar/index.md

 The tech radar plugin provides a `TechRadarPage` page component which can be added to the sidebar.
 For more details on adding pages to the
 UI read [this guide](/docs/details/updating-the-ui/#updating-the-sidebar).

-If you're adding a second tech radar you'll need to pass the `id` of the tech radar source in set one as a prop.
+If you're adding a second tech radar you'll need to pass the `id` of the tech radar source in step one as a prop.
 To edit props click the edit pencil icon and pass your props as JSON and click the save icon.
 Then click the "Add" button to save the page.

 ![Tech Radar Page](./edit-props.png)